 The 8,100-acre large Stanford University campus has a bouquet of academic and leisure options.
 The Knight Management Center, which houses the GSB, is situated on 12 acres on the university campus.

 The site includes nine buildings, two dining facilities, 100 classrooms and cafes, and meeting space.
 It includes environment-friendly design with its scope for natural lighting, energy efficiency, and water conservation.
 Half of the site is open space, and is used for growing drought-resistant plants.

 The Stanford GSB Residences, consisting of the Schwab Residential Center and Highland Hall, are nearby.
 Each 700-sq. ft. residential unit is shared by two students who each have a private bedroom and bathroom with shower.
 Common areas hold dining areas, study areas, lounges, and outdoor areas for meeting and get-togethers.

-FT has ranked GSB’s MBA program second worldwide, Business Insider fourth, and
+FT has ranked GSB’s MBA program first worldwide, Business Insider fourth, and

 The Economist fifth.
 US New and World Report and QS have given GSB the fourth rank